santoshjoshi/camel-bindy-example/README.md

 Camel Bindy Example
 -----------------------------------------

-The Example is about using the marshaling and unmarshaling capability of Camel Bindy Component
+The Example is about utilizing features provided by Camel Bindy Component

 ##### About The Example

+Currently there are parts two examples

+#####     Example 1
-This example demonstrates the use of apache camel to process a huge text file with Bindy component.
+     This is a simple example that shows the marshalling and unmarshalling capability of Camel Bindy Component

 It reads a large text file delimited with '|' (pipe) and each new record delimited with '\n' (new line) process it and saves it back to another text file after adding some other information, the input and output data file formats are shown below